Motion made, and Question proposed, That this House do now adjourn.—(Eddie Hughes.)

 As my hon.
 Friend has said, the Homes England programme was closed to new applicants towards the end of last year.
 That is because, as for most Government programmes, funding for the community housing fund is not available to the Department beyond the end of the current financial year, although different constraints apply to the GLA, where the funding remains available until 2022-23.
 I completely understand his frustrations, and let me say to him that I am very sympathetic to the points he has made.
 I look forward to having further conversations with my right hon.
 Friend the Secretary of State and my right hon.
 Friend the Chancellor of the Exchequer as we approach the conclusion of the main estimates and, beyond that and for future years, the comprehensive spending review.

 I fully understand the need for the Government to respect the CSR process.
-Does the Minister think there is an opportunity to provide limited bridge funding, as it were, just for the sake of continuity, between now and July, when the CSR takes effect, so that many of the schemes that are just on the wrong side of the line do not collapse and the enthusiasm does not evaporate?
+Does the Minister think there is an opportunity to provide limited bridge funding, just for the sake of continuity, between now and July, when the CSR takes effect, so that many of the schemes that are just on the wrong side of the line do not collapse and the enthusiasm does not evaporate?

 My hon.
 Friend makes a fair point.
 However, he will know that I am not going to make sudden announcements in an Adjournment debate.
 Let us wait until we have the main estimates, which will be revised and agreed shortly.